 - Soak rice for at least one hour prior to cooking.***

-- In a heavy-bottomed pan, heat 1-2 tbsp olive oil over medium heat.
+- In a heavy-bottomed pan, heat 1-2 tablespoon olive oil over medium heat.

 - Fluff rice, and enjoy!